Kang the Conqueror: Scarlet Centurion

 Thirty-five years later, still unchallenged and unfulfilled, Victorex Prime's followers discover a crack in the temporal bubble, displaying a massive humanoid hand emerging from space and growing large enough to engulf the Earth, the Sun, and all of space itself.
-Emboldened by this new challenge, and once again able to access the past, Victorex Prime sends a new temporal hologram backwards in time to confer with the Master Menace, the greatest criminal scientist of his age, simultaneously with Hyperion seeking out the scientist.
-Reached a reluctant truce, the Master Menace conceives of a device for Hyperion to use stop the entity's spread over the next ten hours, while Victorex Prime transports Master Menace to his future, where he spends fifteen years perfecting his work before returning the completed device to Hyperion less than an hour after leaving.
+Emboldened by this new challenge, and once again able to access the past, Victorex Prime sends a new temporal hologram backwards in time to confer with Master Menace, the greatest criminal scientist of his age, simultaneously with Hyperion seeking out the scientist.
+Reached a reluctant truce, Master Menace conceives of a device for Hyperion to use stop the entity's spread over the next ten hours, while Victorex Prime transports Master Menace to his future, where he spends fifteen years perfecting his work before returning the completed device to Hyperion less than an hour after leaving.
 Victorex Prime realizes he enjoys the excitement of being a superhero instead of a supervillain, and holographically accompanies Master Menace and the Squadron Supreme as they journeyed out into space to confront the entity.

-In an attempt to stop the entity, Victorex Prime retrieves the all-powerful telepath known as the Overmind, believing his power could turn it back.
+In an attempt to stop the entity, Victorex Prime retrieves the Overmind, believing his power could turn it back.
 When Overmind is instead killed, a terrified Victorex Prime dejectedly admits defeat, and prepares to flee to his future.
 At the last moment, Arcanna Jones begs Victorex Prime to save the life of her infant son, which after a moment of consideration he refuses.
 The crack in the temporal bubble seals shut after he returns to the 40th century.
 Immediately regretting his decision, Victorex Prime spends the remaining 211 years of his life in abject misery, unaware that the Squadron survived because of his decision to leave Arcanna's son behind.